andre-code/design-patterns-javascript/README.md

 - Interpreter (pending): Implements a specialized language.
 - Iterator (pending): Accesses the elements of an object sequentially without exposing its underlying representation.
 - Memento (pending): Provides the ability to restore an object to its previous state.
-- Observer(pending): Is a publish/subscribe pattern which allows a number of observer objects to see an event.
+- Observer: Is a publish/subscribe pattern which allows a number of observer objects to see an event.